 EPCAF Team 2017-2019

-President: Lily Woodruff is Assistant Professor of Art History at Michigan State University.
+Co-Chair: Lily Woodruff is Associate Professor of Art History at Michigan State University.
 Her first book, Disordering the Establishment: Participatory Art and Institutional Critique in France, 1958-1981, is forthcoming with Duke University Press.
 It analyzes the way that artists transformed techniques of institutional conservatism in order to encourage critical public participation and social engagement.
 It focuses on the Groupe de Recherche d’Art Visuel, Daniel Buren, André Cadere, and the Collectif d’Art Sociologique.
 Her articles and exhibition reviews have appeared in Art Journal, nonsite.org, and caa.reviews.
 Her research has been supported by grants and fellowships from the Camargo Foundation, Chateaubriand, Jeanne Marandon, the Center for Advanced Study in the Visual Arts, Northwestern University, and Michigan State University.

-Exiting President: Catherine Dossin, Associate Professor at Purdue University
+Exiting President: Catherine Dossin, Associate Professor at Purdue University.

 Amy Bryzgel is Senior Lecturer in Film and Visual Culture at the University of Aberdeen in Scotland.
 She specializes in contemporary art from Eastern Europe and Russia from the second half of the twentieth century.
 She is the author of Performance art in Eastern Europe since 1960 (Manchester University Press, 2017) and Performing the East: Performance Art in Russia, Latvia and Poland Since 1980 (I.B.
 Taurus, 2013).